NASA-Planetary-Science/AmesCAP/tutorial/CAP_Install.md

 ## 2. Installing CAP

 Now we can download and install CAP in `amesGCM3`.
 CAP was provided to you in the tarfile `amesgcm-master.zip` that was sent along with these instructions.
-Download `CAP_tarball.zip` and leave it in `Downloads/`.
+Download `amesgcm-master.zip` and leave it in `Downloads/`.

 ### Using `pip`